Southwest Conference: Prime years

-Since its first Cotton Bowl Classic and lasting until 1995, the Southwest Conference Champion automatically received an invitation as the "host" team in the Cotton Bowl Classic game on New Year's Day in Dallas.
-Opponents usually were the runners-up from the Big Eight Conference or the Southeastern Conference, although independents Penn State and Notre Dame were also often featured.
-From the 1940s onward, the Cotton Bowl Classic was counted among the four major bowl games, and often had national championship implications.
-However, in the 1990s, the game declined in importance, largely because of the decline of SWC prominence.
+Since its first Cotton Bowl Classic and lasting until 1995, the Southwest Conference Champion automatically received an invitation to be the "host" team in the Cotton Bowl Classic game on New Year's Day in Dallas.
+Opponents usually were the runners-up from the Big Eight Conference or the Southeastern Conference although independents Penn State and Notre Dame were also often featured.
+Circa the 1940s onward, the Cotton Bowl Classic was included among the four major bowl games and not infrequently had national championship implications.
+Near the turn of the century however, the game declined in importance largely due to the decline of SWC prominence.
 In 1977, Notre Dame became the last team to win a national championship in the Cotton Bowl Classic by beating Texas in the January 1978 game.
+Texas might have been awarded the national championship in 1983 had they won the January 1984 game, but they were bested by Georgia 10-9.